MicrosoftDocs/quantum-docs/articles/security-manage-access-keys.md

 # Manage your Access Keys

 Access keys are used to authenticate and authorize access to your Azure Quantum workspace.
+You can use access keys to [connect to your workspace using connection strings](xref:microsoft.quantum.how-to.connect-workspace).

 In this article, you learn how to enable or disable the access keys for your Azure Quantum workspace.
 You can also regenerate new keys to ensure the security of your workspace.

 > [!WARNING]
 > Storing your account access keys or connection string in clear text presents a security risk and is not recommended.
 Store your account keys in an encrypted format, or migrate your applications to use Microsoft Entra authorization for access to your Azure Quantum workspace.